thataustin/outdated_git_branches/README.md

 outdated_git_branches
 =====================

-Emails you whenever a branch in your repo gets too out of date (helps keep stuff clean on large teams)
+Find out if any branches in your git repo are out of date and need some tending to (helps keep stuff clean on large teams)

 ~~~
 Usage: git_status.rb [options] ./folders ./separated/by ./spaces